| |

 my mood, what piqued the urge.
 Often it was my

-stupid job, my ass of a boss, the noisy shit next
+stupid job, my ass of a boss, the noisy neighbor next

 door, the cab that